rajkumar3918/Book-management-API/README.md

-# User Management RESTful Service
+# Book Management RESTful Service

 This is a simple RESTful service built with Node.js and Express.js to manage user authentication and registration.
 The service allows users to register, log in, and retrieve user information.